circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 order: 1
 ---

 The *CircleCI Configuration Cookbook* is a collection of individual use cases (referred to as "recipes") that provide you with detailed, step-by-step instructions on how to perform various configuration tasks using CircleCI resources (including CircleCI and partner-certified Orbs).
-This guide, and it associated sections, will enable you to quickly and easily perform repeatable tasks on the CircleCI platform.
+This guide, and its associated sections, will enable you to quickly and easily perform repeatable tasks on the CircleCI platform.

 * TOC
 {:toc}